damhau/act-automation/PITCHME.md

 @title[Automation]

 ## Automation<br> @Actelion
-How to migrate thousands of ip with little ressources and time.
+How to migrate thousands of ip with little resources and time.
 @fa[fa-heart text-white]

 @snap[south docslink span-50]